 Though shuffling the house's layout around is a clever touch, it felt like a gimmick until the second time you were given access to the library.
 Which is, incidentally, right around the time it feels like the game actually gains some teeth beyond simple frights and storytelling.
 The antagonist's appearances become a lot more menacing and tricky, incorporating puzzles and darkness into a way that forces you to think on your feet.
 The enemy's mechanic feels somewhat like SCP - Containment Breach's SCP-173, but more sinister and unpredictable.
 Trying to keep an eye on it when you think it should be on the other side of the room, only to round a shelf and find it right in front of you with arms outstretched in stillness is the sort of thing that makes you jump out of your skin.
 The air of menace the game manages to produce is really remarkable.

-Download the free full version (beta)
+Get the full version (Steam))